 Tech and talent in the field

-Across Saskatchewan, technological change is transforming the way food, livestock, and other agricultural commodities are being grown and processed.
+Across Alberta and Saskatchewan, technological change is transforming the way food, livestock, and other agricultural commodities are being grown and processed.
 Digital agriculture, agtech, and precision agronomy are taking hold in the province’s agribusiness sector, and it’s opening up all kinds of new career opportunities, some of which might surprise you.

 The new era of tech-led efficiency is pushing aside traditional ideas of what it means to farm, and offering exciting career paths for professionals with the right know-how, skillsets, and desire to contribute.
 In fact, it’s safe to say that there’s an acute talent shortage in agriculture generally, with vacancy rates in the sector expected to rise to 123,000 by 2030.